Course leader: Kamilla Pedersen

 Administrator: Lena Melchior Villadsen

-This course is a blended learning course which starts with online e-learning from 1 - 12 May
+This course is a blended learning course which starts with online e-learning from week 12-14.
+And also in week 16.

-The course A294/06 The Reflective teacher is being offered by the Graduate School of Health, Aarhus University, 2023.
+The course A294/07 The Reflective Teacher is being offered by the Graduate School of Health, Aarhus University, 2024.

 Criteria for participation: University degree in medicine, dentistry, nursing, or master’s degree in other fields and/or postgraduate research fellows (PhD students and research-year medical students).